Day of Programmer and Other IT Holidays

 It's clear that programming is still young.
 The number of holidays in it is small, and many of the existing ones have yet to gain recognition.
 Definitely, we need holidays for users of different programming languages, creators of mobile applications, product owners, Scrum masters and other professionals.
 If we start counting different programming libraries, then we can start to celebrate programmers' day every day!

-Speaking seriously, programming has already managed to change our lives several times in its short history, and much more is yet to come!
+Speaking seriously, programming has already managed to change our daily lives several times in many aspects in its short history, and much more is yet to come!

-If this article is missing any important holidays, feel free to write in the comments here, on Reddit, Hacker News or in Threads.
-While writing this material, I couldn’t find the exact number of professional holidays for IT workers, but I’d be happy to add what I’ve missed.
+If you recognize that this article is missing any important holidays, feel free to write in the comments here, on Reddit, Hacker News or in Threads.
+While writing this material, I couldn't find the exact number of professional holidays for IT workers, but I'd be happy to add what I've missed.

 Did you enjoy this list of programmer holidays?
 Subscribe to the “So List” blog — there are many more amazing lists and checklists in the world.
 You'll also learn how to solve many issues with these simple yet powerful tools before even involving technology.